xtream1101/slack-actions/README.md

 ## How to use
+First you need to create a Slack Workspace App.
+You will find your Access Token under the _OAuth & Permissions_ section.
+With Slack apps, you need to give it permissions for what you want it to do.
+By default it needs at least these permissions to run:
+- users:read
+- users.profile:read
+- TODO....
+-

-First you need to create a Slack App to get a Workspace Token.
-With slack apps you need to give it permissions for each thing you want it to listen to or things it can do.
-Remember that each time to edit the permissions you will need to update (re-add) the App to your team for the new/updated permissions to take affect.
+Remember that each time to edit the permissions you will need to re install the App to your team for the new/updated permissions to take affect.

 Since slack apps work by hitting an api endpoint, you will need an public facing endpoint to test with.
 You can use [ngrok](https://ngrok.com/) or anything similar for development.
+The endpoint that you will be hitting on the server will always be `example.com/slack/event`.
+This will need to be added in the _Event Subscriptions_ section of the App.
+Be sure to add _Workplace Events_ otherwise slack will never hit your bot with an action.
+To get started try adding **_message.channels_**, for each event you add you will need to add the required permission too.
+In this case the permission **_channels:history_** needs to be added.

+To add the app to a channel, go into the app settings and add to any channels that you would like it to be in.

 To install, either run the `setup.py install`
 or install via pip (**recommended**): `pip install slack_actions`